 Sequence of Courses

 Students are required to take five core courses, three specialization courses, and two independent study courses during their first year in the program.
-All coursework should be completed in the first year.
-Exceptions will not be made except in very special and extraordinary circumstances.
+All coursework is expected to be completed in the first year.
+Exceptions may be made in special cases.

-Also in special cases, students can substitute the core classes with more advanced classes with the permission of the Department Coordinator/Adviser and the DBA Director.
+Students can take additional advanced classes with the permission of their Adviser and Area Coordinator.
 No transfer of credits will be allowed.
 Only students who maintain a B average in their coursework with at most 2 C+ or lower grades will be permitted to take the comprehensive examination.
 F grade means the student has failed the course and has to retake it.

 |Year 1||Year 2|